sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 these moves.
 Discern Realities should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.

+## Apologia

+After running through the events of last session in your mind, you may realize you're painted into a corner.
+When the characters are in a situation where you can't imagine a way to keep the game exciting, you need to have a conversation with your players.

+Retroactively edit.

+Collaborate.

+Get consent.

 ## Good Bank and Bad Bank